Explainer

 “Hundreds of thousands of people voted, and had to ask themselves where they stand on this issue, which requires looking into the issue, knowing the facts, gauging those facts against your own values, and seeing where you stand,” King says.

-King tells Sentient that several organizations only tangentially related to factory farms, such as the Sonoma County Beekeeper’s Association, reached out to Direct Action Everywhere to learn more about the measure — another indicator of the massive public interest generated by the campaign.
+King tells Sentient that several organizations only tangentially related to factory farms, such as the Sonoma County Beekeeper’s Association, reached out to the Coalition To End Factory Farming to learn more about the measure — another indicator of the massive public interest generated by the campaign.

 Lastly, although Measure J failed by a significant margin, the campaign’s spending was actually more efficient than the No on J’s campaign, given the amount raised and the vote totals.